Night of the Living Dead: Plot

-Siblings Barbra and Johnny drive to a cemetery in rural Pennsylvania one night to visit their father's grave, where a pale man in a tattered suit kills Johnny and attacks Barbra.
+Siblings Barbra and Johnny Blair drive to a cemetery in rural Pennsylvania to visit their father's grave, where a pale man in a tattered suit kills Johnny and attacks Barbra.
 Fleeing to a nearby farmhouse, she finds the resident's corpse lying half-eaten on the stairs.
-The man from the cemetery has followed Barbra to the house, and as a growing horde of sinister figures like the man surround the house, a stranger, Ben, arrives and initially mistakes Barbra for the homeowner.
-After driving back several of the figures, he attempts to gather supplies so they can flee, but instead boards the windows and doors after more of the attackers break in.
-He and Barbra share stories of how they arrived, which escalates into a fight after she attempts to leave the house to retrieve Johnny, refusing to accept that he is dead.
-Barbra, traumatized by the events, enters a near-catatonic state whilst Ben discovers a lever-action rifle whilst searching upstairs.
+A growing horde of ghouls surrounds the house as a stranger, Ben, arrives and initially mistakes Barbra for the homeowner.
+After driving back several ghouls, he boards the windows and doors.
+A traumatized Barbra falls into a near catatonic state, forcing Ben to look after her.
+While searching the home for supplies, he locates a lever-action rifle upstairs.

-Barbra is startled to discover other people already taking shelter in the home's cellar: an angry married couple, Harry and Helen Cooper, and their young daughter Karen, who fled there after ghouls overturned their car and bit Karen on the arm, leaving her seriously ill.
-A teenage couple, Tom and Judy, had taken shelter in the farmhouse after hearing an emergency broadcast when at the lake.
-Tom comes upstairs to help Ben secure the farmhouse, while Harry protests that it is unsafe aboveground.
-Tension rises in the group as more of the monsters arrive to besiege the farmhouse.
+Barbra is surprised to find people already taking shelter in the home's cellar.
+Harry Cooper, his wife Helen, and their young daughter Karen fled there after ghouls overturned their car and bit Karen on the arm, leaving her seriously ill.
+A teenage couple, Tom and Judy, took shelter after hearing an emergency broadcast while they were at a nearby lake.
+Tom and Ben secure the farmhouse while Harry protests that it is unsafe aboveground, before returning to the cellar.
+Tension rises in the group as more of the ghouls arrive to besiege the farmhouse.

-Through radio and television reports, the survivors learn that cannibalistic corpses, referred to as "ghouls", are reanimating and committing mass murder across the East Coast of the United States and that posses of armed men are patrolling the countryside to exterminate the living dead.
+Through radio and TV reports, the survivors learn that cannibalistic corpses, referred to as "ghouls", are reanimating and committing mass murder across the East Coast of the United States and that posses of armed men are patrolling the countryside to exterminate the living dead.
 Reports confirm that the ghouls can die again from heavy blows to the head, bullets to the brain, or being burned.
 Various rescue centers offer refuge and safety, and scientists theorize that radiation from an exploding space probe returning from Venus caused the reanimations.